weizhiao/rust-elfloader/README.md

 # TODO
 * Support more CPU instruction sets (currently only supports AArch64, Riscv64, X86-64).
 * Improve support for DT_FLAGS flag bits.
-* Implement the ElfObject trait for TcpStream to enable elf_loader to load dynamic libraries directly via TcpStream, achieving a "streaming" loading effect.
 * Improve comments and documentation.
 * Add examples (e.g., an example of loading dynamic libraries using an asynchronous interface).
 * Add support for more instruction sets in the example mini-loader.